github/developer.github.com/content/v3/activity/events/types.md

 ## IssuesEvent

-Triggered when an [issue](/v3/issues) is created, closed or reopened.
+Triggered when an [issue](/v3/issues) is created, closed, reopened, assigned, unassigned, labeled, or unlabeled.

 ### Hook name